John Gary: Career

 Gary sang in movies, on Broadway, had his own prime time network television variety series and appeared at Carnegie Hall, with numerous orchestras.
 He appeared thirty times as a guest on The Tonight Show with Jack Paar, Steve Allen and Johnny Carson.
 He traveled across the US and Canada with approximately 40 concerts per year.
-For six years he gave community concerts in over 400 cities and towns.
+For six years, he gave community concerts in over 400 cities and towns.
 He recorded 24 albums for RCA Victor.

 Prior to national stardom, Gary appeared on local New Orleans television station WDSU-TV, as a regular feature on the noontime television show Midday.
 He also appeared at the Blue Room of the Roosevelt (later Fairmont) Hotel.
 He performed The John Gary Show, three fifteen-minute shows a week, presaging his national (CBS) show a decade later, a summer replacement for the Danny Kaye Show.

-Gary was considered by many to be one of the most talented of popular singers due to his extraordinary breath control and tonal quality of his voice.
+Gary was considered by many to be one of the most talented of popular singers due to his breath control and the tonal quality of his voice.
 He had an exceptionally wide range of 3 1/2 octaves.
-His singing ranged from robust baritone to a high sweet tenor often in the same song.
+His singing ranged from robust baritone to a high sweet tenor often in the same song, and he was noted for his versatility.
 Many popular songs of the time were suited to his intimate style.

 Gary first recorded on Fraternity Records between 1958 and 1960.
 In 1960, he joined ASCAP and composed several popular songs.
-After signing with RCA Victor, Gary was nominated for a 1964 Grammy Award for Best New Artist.
+After signing with RCA Victor, Gary was nominated for a 1964 Grammy Award for Best New Artist, and his 1963 LP Catch a Rising Star was nominated for Best Vocal Performance, Male.
 He was a favorite singer of fellow RCA Victor artist Elvis Presley.
 He had five songs that made the adult contemporary (or easy listening) chart in Billboard magazine.
 The song "Cold", released in 1967, was his most successful, topping the chart for two weeks at the end of that year.
 However, the song failed to crack the Billboard Hot 100 pop chart.
 In 1968 he voiced John Alden in the Rankin/Bass Animated TV special The Mouse on the Mayflower.

 RCA has reissued some of his recordings and a 92-track, four-CD box set on the Collectables label.

-He served honorably in the United States Marine Corps.
+He served honorably in the United States Marine Corps for three years.

 John Gary died in 1998 at age 65 of cancer in Dallas, Texas.